 - The emergence of behavior such as pacing, hand flapping, etc

-When you identify that your child has regressed, your first step is to devise a plan to address the child’s specific needs.
-It would be best if you got assistance from your child’s:
+When you identify that your child has regressed, your first step is to devise a plan to address your child’s specific needs.
+It would be best to ask for help from all of your child’s providers.

 - Behavior specialists